KavyaVee00/CS-5004-Theory/README.md

 ```
 SO in this example, we have a Vehicle class representing different types of vehicles and we have a Car subclass to represent cars and a Boat class to represet boats.
 The issue is that
-Boat inherits the start() method from Vehicle andit doesn't make sense for boats to have a start() method because they don't operate like cars with a start button.
+Boat inherits the start() method from Vehicle and it doesn't make sense for boats to have a start() method because they don't operate like cars with a start button.
 This creates confusion and violates the principle of logical inheritance.

 To fix this, we want to make sure that classes are less dependent on each other's details.

-Instead of directly depending on another class, we can define interfaces that outline what functionalities a class should have.
-Then, classes can interact through these interfaces rather than directly.
+Instead of directly depending on another class, we can define interfaces that outline what behaviors a class should have.
+Then the classes can interact through these interfaces rather than directly.
 This way, other classes don't need to know about the inner details and won't be affected if those details change.

 Composition is another approach to address tight coupling.
 Instead of inheriting behavior from parent classes, a class can contain instances of other classes as members.
 This way, the class doesn't rely on the implementation details of other classes but rather on their interfaces or functionalities.
 With composition, we can easily change or replace the behavior of a class by changing the objects it contains without any harm.